 Most visitors spend their days looking for the cheapest airfares and pocket-friendly hotel deals, when planning trips to the USA.
 A large fraction of visitors also compare travel insurance online in order to ensure a hassle-free trip to the country.

 “Will just securing cheaper airfares and hotel deals guarantee a pleasant trip to the USA?”

 The answer is a resounding NO!

 Because the USA is a strict disciplinarian when it comes to its entry rules and regulations!
 And flouting any entry rule or regulation may run your otherwise perfectly planned trip into hot waters.

-Though there is a wealth of information about US entry regulations available on the websites of Foreign and Commonwealth Office, and US Custom and Border Protection (CBP), complex entry essentials such as ESTA, APIS and VWP can perplex even the most seasoned of travellers.
+Though there is a wealth of information about US entry regulations available on the websites of Foreign and Commonwealth Office, and US Custom and Border Protection (CBP), complex entry essentials such as ESTA, APIS and VWP can perplex even the most seasoned of travelers.

-In this blog, you’ll learn everything you need to know about the entry rules and regulations to the USA, from ESTA to APIS and from VWP to travel insurance requisites.
+In this blog, you’ll learn everything you need to know about the entry rules and regulations to the USA, from ESTA to APIS, and from VWP to travel insurance requisites.

 Let’s dive right in…

 VWP (Visa Waiver Program)